anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 | Boot disks | RAID 1 |

 How many nodes to meet SLA :
 -	minimum: three bare metal servers where Monitors are collocated with OSD.
-Note: at least 3 Monitors and 3 OSDs are reuired for High AVailability.
+Note: at least 3 Monitors and 3 OSDs are required for High AVailability.

 HW specifications :
 - Boot disks are dedicated with Flash technology disks